Landscaping - Rotary Power Lawn Mowers

-- Ensure your supervisor has fully trained you on how to operate the mower.
-Your supervisor should demonstrate how to use the mower, and observe you working with it until satisfied that you can operate it safely.
+- Make sure you have been fully trained on how to operate the mower.
+For example, your supervisor should demonstrate how to use the mower, and observe you working with it until satisfied that you can operate it safely.

 - Know the controls and how to stop the machine quickly.

 - Wear long pants, close-fitting clothes and non-slip safety toe footwear (no bare feet, sandals or sneakers!)

 - Wear hearing and eye protection.

 - Wear protective gloves when attaching or cleaning the blade.

 - Portable music players are not recommended since they can be a distraction to the operator.

 - Check the yard before mowing - clear the work area of rocks, bottles and debris that might be thrown by the blades.

 - Keep people (especially children) and pets away from the work area.
 A mower can throw objects in any direction.